chayYaz/starwarsProject/ps-assignment-main/README.md

 3. **Improvements:** (Optional)

    - After implementation of the basic design, you can go ahead and implement any other enhancements or features you feel would optimize the application.
+     The things i changed:
+     adding black gradient instead of white blur in movieitems adding black gradient above background image in moviedetails font family
+     changing star to be filled in

 4. **Upload to github:**
    - Once finished, upload the project to github.